richgel999/uap_resources/README.md

 Lue Elizondo, Disclosure Tonight - on counterintel funding media disinfo<br>
 https://pastebin.com/MFvwFq2W

+TODO: More Elizondo interviews (there are so many it's hard for me to boil it down to a small key list).

 Clip of interview with Eric W. Davis, Ph.D - where he totally spills the beans<br>
 https://pastebin.com/MQHhUgYA<br>
 https://www.youtube.com/watch?v=k2gjPRv4E7s